 Dr. Eric Conway

-Eric Conway is currently the Director of the Morgan State University Choir as well as Chairperson of the Fine Arts Department.
-He has served as Associate Conductor and principal accompanist for the Morgan State University Choir for the past twenty years under the leadership of the late Nathan Carter.
+Eric Conway is the Chairperson of the Fine and Performing Arts Department as well as the Director of the Morgan State University Choir.
+He served as associate conductor and principal accompanist for the Morgan State University Choir for over twenty years under the leadership of the late Nathan Carter.

 Some of his significant accomplishments as pianist include, a tour of Eastern Africa, sponsored by the United States Information Agency.
 One of the highlights of the tour was a solo performance for Madagascan television and radio.
 He has performed as soloist with several orchestras including, Baltimore Symphony Orchestra, Baltimore Chamber Orchestra, Baltimore Concert Artists, Johns Hopkins Symphony Orchestra, Georgetown University Orchestra, and the Millbrook Orchestra in Shepardstown, West Virginia.
 In January, 2006 he performed Bach's Brandenburg Concerto No. 5 with the Baltimore Symphony Orchestra at the Meyerhoff Symphony Hall to wide acclaim.